 They have a tremendous amount of experience selling all types of properties whether single family homes, townhouses, condominiums, multi-family such as duplexes and tri-plexes, and even raw land.
-Following are some of the properties that Jim and Katie have sold where they have represented sellers:

 Jim and Katie physically visit, on average, more than 60 homes per week.
 This is accomplished by faithfully going on Real Estate Broker Tours (the equivalent of open houses for Real Estate Agents and Brokers), and consistently showing buyers homes to purchase.
 Surprisingly, there are very few Realtors who go out week after week to look at all price ranges of homes.
 Typically, the average Realtor rarely goes out on a Real Estate Broker tour and if he or she happens to go it is because he or she is looking at several homes in a very specific price range for a particular buyer.
 The advantage that Jim and Katie have of seeing all price ranges of homes and seeing them week after week is that they have an accumulation of knowledge.
 It is easy for them to be aware of what a given home is worth in a given area and what a comparable home is worth somewhere else.
 Also, as a result of seeing such a diverse number of homes each week, Katie and Jim are knowledgeable about all segments of the real estate market -- high end, low end, and everything in between.